 If you’re feeling up to it, you can climb up the 3000 steps to the top of the dome and admire the scenic views of Paris.

 Montmartre is most famous for its nightlife and fabulous cabarets, notably the Moulin Rouge.

 Made famous by songs, movies, books, paintings, and photographs, the Moulin Rouge is a cabaret show not to be missed!
 Even if you don’t want to see a show, taking a picture of the Moulin Rouge lit up at night is still fun.

 Get your tickets to the Moulin Rouge here.

 4 Days in Paris-Day 2:

 Opening Hours: Daily 7:45 am- 6:45 pm

-Keep in mind that Notre Dame is one of the most visited sites in Paris, so plan accordingly!
-I’ve made this the first stop of the day so that you might be able to beat some of the crowds.
+Remember that Notre Dame is one of the most visited sites in Paris, so plan accordingly!
+I’ve made this the day’s first stop so that you might be able to beat some of the crowds.

 Seine River Cruise